Organizing a Garden Shed - Weekend Yard Work Series

 I spent all day Saturday putting it together.
 It wasn't too bad and I was fine by myself until I got to the roof.
 I had to call in a friend at that point!

-I thought it was very appropriate for a garden shed to have "grass" carpet too!
+I thought it was very appropriate for a garden shed to have a "grass" carpet!

-This is all my yard and garden related stuff that I need to fit into this tiny shed!
+This is all the yard and garden-related stuff that came out of the large shed and I now need to fit into this tiny shed 😳

-I placed it in the end of the shed for storing smaller yard related items.
+I placed it at the end of the shed for storing smaller yard-related items.

-I put my small hand tools, leaf bags, etc. in the drawer.
+I put some small hand tools, leaf bags, etc. in the drawer.

 I placed it just inside the door to the shed.
 Perfect!